AshampooSystems/boden/docs/docs/getting-started/installing_dependencies/windows.md

 2. Follow the steps in the setup wizard.
 3. Stay on the "Welcome to Android" screen and complete the steps below to complete the installation.

+!!! note
-> For Boden, it's sufficient to select the default setup type in the Android Studio Setup wizard.
-When asked, grant permission to the Intel HAXM installer to allow for Android device emulation.
+	It's sufficient to select the default setup type in the Android Studio Setup wizard.
+When asked, grant permission to the Intel HAXM installer to enable Android device emulation.

 ### 2.2 Install Android NDK